VickyCarlson/PCI_Growth/README.md

 - To analyze if educational attainment affects per capita income growth, we are analyzing data from all the 50 states in the country.

+- As part of the analysis, we used per capita income of every state for 15 years (the same years used for the educational attainment).

+- Below is a sample visual representation of per capita income from all states.

 ## Initial Test of Data on Linear Regression Model

 - To test the degree of an educational attainment effect on state’s per capita income, a linear regression model was used.